 How Does Charting Work?

 The discovery that specific types of cervical fluid correlate to the precise timing of fertility was elucidated by 2 Australian physicians, John and Evelyn Billings.
 Fertile cervical fluid is produced in response to rising blood estrogen levels.
 The key factor in determining whether a woman’s cervical fluid is fertile is its sensation.
 When wiping it off, the sensation is slippery.
-The last day of this slippery fluid is called the Peak Day and correlates highly with ovulation and the highest blood estrogen levels.
+The last day of this slippery fluid is called the Peak Day and illustrates the action of Peak Blood estrogen levels.
 The day after the Peak Day, the cervical fluid is no longer slippery, and has much resistance.
+This new dry sensation correlates to the abrupt drop in blood estrogen levels.
+This drop triggers the release of luteinizing hormone and ovulation.
 This sensation is so easily detected that even blind women can determine their fertility.

 I love seeing in my practice how cycle charting increases communication between spouses — how it nourishes the mental, emotional, and spiritual side of a couple’s sex life.
 Charting is a family planning system in which the woman doesn’t bear sole responsibility.
 I’ve seen how charting creates true intimacy for couples.
 Couples who chart together have a very low divorce rate.